-- (1) "Public Record" includes any writing containing information relating to the conduct of the public's business prepared, owned, used or retained by a public body regardless of physical form or characteristics. - (2) "Writing" means handwriting, typewriting, printing, photostatting, photographing and every means of recording including letters, words, pictures, sounds or symbols, and all papers, maps, magnetic or paper tapes, photographic films and prints, magnetic or punched cards, disks, drums or other documents. - (3) "Custodian" means the OYA manager responsible for the service location at which the record is located.
+(1) "Public Record" includes any writing containing information relating to the conduct of the public's business prepared,

+- (2) "Writing" means handwriting, typewriting, printing, photostatting, photographing and every means of recording including letters, words, pictures, sounds or symbols, and all papers, maps, magnetic or paper tapes, photographic films and prints, magnetic or punched cards, disks, drums or other documents. - (3) "Custodian" means the OYA manager responsible for the service location at which the record is located.
 (ORS 192.420)